while-true-do/ansible-role-httpd/README.md

 This role can:

-- Configure some Modules
-- Enabling some Best Practices for a Webserver
+- Enabling some a minimal configuration like https://wiki.apache.org/httpd/Minimal_Config
 - Setting some well known security parameter
 - Install mod_ssl and mod_security